Mistakes to Avoid

 Going It Alone, or Starting Too Late

 A lease extension is a legal and valuation exercise with real money riding on getting it right, and it runs on its own timetable that does not always match your sale.
-Use a solicitor and a surveyor who do lease extensions regularly, and start early enough that the extension is not jeopardising your sale.
+Use a solicitor and a surveyor who do lease extensions regularly, and start early enough that the extension does not jeopardise your sale.
 Leaving it to the last minute is what turns a manageable job into a stalled sale.

 Getting the Timing Right